Nizamabad Lok Sabha constituency

 Nizamabad Lok Sabha constituency is one of the 17 Lok Sabha (Lower House of the Parliament) constituencies in Telangana state in southern India.

 Dharmapuri Arvind of Bharatiya Janata Party is currently representing the constituency.

 Overview

-Since its inception in 1952 Nizamabad seat is a Congress stronghold, various political outfits like the Bharatiya Janata Party and the Telugu Desam Party have won it during different general elections.
+Since its inception in 1952 Nizamabad seat is a Bharatiya Janata Party stronghold, various political outfits like the Indian National Congress and the Bharat Rashtra Samithi have won it during different general elections.

 After the formation of Telangana the Bharat Rashtra Samithi won the seat for the first time in 2014 General Election.

 Assembly segments

 Nizamabad Lok Sabha constituency presently comprises the following Legislative Assembly segments: